tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 For a complete list of error codes and their meanings, see the [Error Codes Reference](../../reference/error-codes).

 ## 11. Memory Management
-If a key value pair exceeds `TDB_MEMORY_PERCENTAGE` which is set to 60% of the available memory on your system TidesDB will throw a `TDB_ERR_MEMORY_LIMIT` error.
-This is to prevent the system from running out of memory or haulting.
-TidesDB on start up will populate `available_memory` and `total_memory` internally which are members of the `tidesdb_t` struct.
+TidesDB validates key-value pair sizes to prevent out-of-memory conditions.
+If a key-value pair exceeds `TDB_MEMORY_PERCENTAGE` (60% of available system memory), TidesDB returns a `TDB_ERR_MEMORY_LIMIT` error.
+However, a minimum threshold of `TDB_MIN_KEY_VALUE_SIZE` (1MB) is enforced, ensuring that even on systems with low available memory, key-value pairs up to 1MB are always allowed.
+This prevents premature errors on 32-bit systems or memory-constrained environments.
+On startup, TidesDB populates `available_memory` and `total_memory` internally, which are members of the `tidesdb_t` struct, and uses these values to calculate the maximum allowed key-value size as `max(available_memory * 0.6, 1MB)`.